deepak748030/LykeChat-Social-Media-Platform-Backend/README.md

 - The app supports both local and cloud MongoDB
 - Soft delete is implemented for most entities
 - All endpoints return consistent JSON response format
+- Use FormData for file uploads (posts, stories, services, advertisements, profile images)
+- Use JSON for text-only requests (comments, reviews, authentication)

 ## 🤝 Contributing